Triactis

 Triactis is a genus of sea anemone in the family Aliciidae.
 It is monotypic, having only one species – Triactis producta.
-This is found in shallow waters in the Indo-Pacific where it lives on the seabed, rocks and corals.
+This species is found in shallow waters in the Indo-Pacific where it lives on the seabed, rocks and corals.
 It derives much of its energy needs from the symbiotic algae it contains.
 It also forms a mutualistic relationship with small Lybia crabs.

 Description

 Triactis producta is a small, cryptic, pale brown sea anemone.
 The base grows to about 1 cm in diameter and the column tapers slightly and extends to about 1.5 cm in height.
 It is topped by a crown of about 50, relatively long tentacles.
 Halfway up the column there is a ring of branching, pale brown pseudo-tentacles.
 These are tubular extensions of the wall of the column and on their upper side there are a few semi-spherical bulges known as vesicles.
 These can be grey, pink or green and are packed with stinging cells called cnidocytes.